 Purpose: Ensures the planning process remains free from product, portfolio, or referral considerations.

-Scope: Includes both direct and indirect incentives, such as business-model pressures and future AUM pipelines.
+Scope: Includes both direct and indirect incentives, including business-model pressures and any implementation-linked revenue dependency.

 Two Masters Problem